kubernetes/website/docs/admin/kubeadm.md

 ### `kubeadm token`

-You can use the `kubeadm` tool to manage tokens on a running cluster. see [managing tokens](#manage-tokens) below for further details.
+Manage tokens on a running cluster.
+See [managing tokens](#manage-tokens) below for further details.

 ### `kubeadm alpha phases`

 **WARNING:** While kubeadm command line interface is in beta, commands under this entry is still considered alpha and may change in future versions.

-`kubeadm phase` introduces a set of kubeadm CLI commands allowing to invoke individually each phase of the kubeadm init sequence; phases provide a reusable and composable API/toolbox.
+`kubeadm phase` introduces a set of kubeadm CLI commands allowing to invoke individually each phase of the kubeadm init sequence; phases provide a reusable and composable API/toolbox for building your own automated cluster installer.

 **Options for `kubeadm phases`:**

-Each kubeadm phase exposes a subset of relevant options from `kubeadm init` .
+Each kubeadm phase exposes a subset of relevant options from `kubeadm init`.

 ## Using kubeadm with a configuration file {#config-file}